Get up to €10,800 for a disrupted trip

 Flight delayed over 3 hours or cancelled?
 See if AirAdvisor can get you compensation.Check Your Flight

 So, can you bring perfume on a plane?
 Absolutely.
 But how you pack it matters.
-In your hand luggage, it must be in a container no larger than 100 ml and fit within a 1-litre resealable plastic bag, unless you're flying out of one of the select UK airports with upgraded scanning technology.
+In your hand luggage, it must be in a container no larger than 100 ml and fit within a 1-litre resealable plastic bag, unless you're flying out of one of the UK airports with fully operational CT scanning.
 In your checked baggage, the limits are more generous: up to 500 ml per container and 2 litres in total across all flammable toiletries.

 No feedback